 One very visible sign of hair loss is a condition known as trichotillomania, and this is where someone is in such a state of high anxiety and stress that they start to pull out their hair without being aware of it.

-It is noticeable to those around what is happening, but for the person concerned they do not know they are even doing it, which makes this condition more distressing.
+It is noticeable to those around what is happening, but for the person concerned, they do not know they are even doing it, which makes this condition more distressing.

 Stress-weakened hair, or to give it the medical term, telogen effluvium, is where more hairs fall out of the head than is normal.
 People with this condition will often find a few hairs on their pillow in the morning upon waking up, and again, more hairs in the shower when washing their hair.

 With this condition, it becomes more noticeable because the amount of hair that is lost is over and above the norm.
-This can happen over a period of time, and differs from the third most common condition, which is alopecia.
+This can happen over a period of time and differs from the third most common condition, which is alopecia.

 Alopecia areata is a very upsetting condition because clumps of hair are lost in a very short period of time.
-This hair loss around the scalp region affects a smaller percent of the population who are suffering from stress, however, and has other factors that underpin the loss.
+This hair loss around the scalp region affects a smaller percentage of the population who are suffering from stress, however, and has other factors that underpin the loss.

 Regardless of the cause of hair loss, it is important that you speak to a doctor or medical practitioner to get advice and the proper treatment.
-At the same time, there are also steps that you might be able to take to minimise the effect of stress and anxiety on your body so that you work better and are able to help reduce or prevent hair loss.
+At the same time, there are also steps that you might be able to take to minimize the effect of stress and anxiety on your body so that you work better and are able to help reduce or prevent hair loss.

 1. Make sure you get enough sleep